Wildfires pose a major threat to California. Please consider the important steps below to protect you, your family, property and neighborhood.

 - Review your insurance policies and take photos on your smartphone or video camera to document your belongings.
 Keep the video/photos outside the home.

 - Put together an emergency supply kit.
-Include batteries, flashlights, prescriptions, water, and more.
+Include food, water, batteries, flashlights, prescriptions, maps, and more.

 - Have a family communication plan.
 All members of your family should know where to go if your family is evacuated.